 The Fellows program is one element of the NGTC’s interdisciplinary structure.
 The goal is to develop a cohort of academics who are able to understand governance and technology challenges in interdisciplinary terms: engineers who can talk supply chain management and the role of public engagement in federal regulation; journalists who can speak fluently with entrepreneurs and critically interrogate lawyers advocating for preferred policies; entrepreneurs who can ground technologists in the reality of what can be and push lawyers past their focus on what can’t be; and other permutations involving the law, humanities, sciences, and other fields.

 Resident and Visiting Faculty

-NGTC Faculty Fellows are drawn from across the University, with 3-5 Fellows each from the Colleges of Law, Business, Engineering, and Journalism and Mass Communications, along with another 3-5 possible Fellows from other Colleges and 5-10 visiting faculty members from other academic institutions.
+NGTC Faculty Fellows are drawn from across the University, including the Colleges of Law, Business, Engineering, and Journalism and Mass Communications, along with another 3-5 possible Fellows from other Colleges and 5-10 visiting faculty members from other academic institutions.
 Through a series of virtual and in person events fellows will present and receive critical feedback on their scholarly work from an interdisciplinary group and engage with a wide-range of scholars, learning to engage across fields at the intersection of law, technology, and society.
 Fellows have the opportunity to develop multimedia content highlighting their research and interests with the center, including videos and our podcast.
 Applications are closed for the 2021-2022 year and will open in late spring for 2022-2023.

 Graduate and Law Students